inducer/pyopencl/doc/source/array.rst

     :class:`int` representing the address of the newly allocated memory.
     (See :class:`DefaultAllocator`.)

     .. versionchanged:: 2011.1
         Renamed *context* to *cqa*, made it general-purpose.

+        All arguments beyond *order* should be considered keyword-only.

     .. attribute :: data